yandexdataschool/Practical_DL/week7/README.md

 ### Homework assignment

-There's a main notebook about image captioning (both theano and tf) that's worth 10 points and also an optional attention tutorial (theano only), worth 3 points if submitted.
+There's a main notebook about image captioning (both theano and tf) that's worth 10 points and also an optional attention tutorial (theano only) worth 3 points if submitted.

 Helper urls:
 - MS COCO challenge: http://mscoco.org/dataset/#overview